-Students will be charged a building use fee of \$4.00 per credit for up to 12 per credit hours per semester.
-Students who register for more that 12 credit hours will be charged no more than \$48 per semester.
+Students will be assessed a building use fee of \$4.00 per credit for up to 12 credit hours per semester.
+Students who register for more than 12 credit hours will be charged no more than \$48 per semester.

 Course Fee